Luminova Framework

 order

-Sets the sorting order for the query results.
+Applies ascending or descending sorting order specified column for query results.

 This method applies an ORDER BY clause to the query, allowing results to be sorted in ascending (ASC) or descending (DESC) order.